ido-ofir/core/README.md

 , element);

 ```
+the actual rendering logic of the router can be in a 'free' or a 'mapped' mode.

+* both modes use
+* both modes allow infinite nesting of routes and they both use a json based query for serializing the routing state.

+#### Free mode
+In free mode every component created with `core.Component` can be rendered by name. this mode may be handy during development as it lets you structure your app dynamically before hard-coding it's actual structure.

+#### Mapped mode
+In mapped mode a map object is provided to the router and only components permitted by this map may be rendered to screen.  a default value may be assigned to each level in case of missing or invalid paths.

 unless configured otherwise, the router will render any component by name. so if you've created a component called `Table`, and you set your browser's hash to `#Table` the router will render the `Table` component on screen.
 The core automatically listens for changes in the browser's hash, and whenever a change accurs a `route` object and a `query` object are being updated on the tree at 'core/router/route' and 'core/router/query'.
 #### route